 Boomi vs Tray.io vs Merge vs Truto: 2026 Integration Architecture Guide

-Compare Boomi, Tray.io, Merge.dev, and Truto across architecture, pricing, data residency, and scalability.
-A technical guide for B2B SaaS teams in 2026.
+Compare Boomi, Tray.io, Merge.dev, and Truto with TCO scenarios, connector counts, a side-by-side feature table, and a quick decision checklist for B2B SaaS teams in 2026.

 If you are evaluating integration infrastructure for your B2B SaaS product in 2026, you are likely trying to solve a specific, painful engineering bottleneck.
 Your sales team is losing deals because your application lacks native connectivity to the tools your prospects already use.
 Your engineering team is buried in API documentation, maintaining broken OAuth tokens and handling refresh race conditions, and writing custom mapping logic instead of building core product features.